kiddiedrafts/Airline-Passenger-Satisfaction-Prediction/README.md

 # Hotel Satisfaction Prediction
 This project aims to predict customer satisfaction based on flight-related features.
-Various machine learning models, including K-Nearest Neighbors (KNN) and Random Forest, are assessed for their effectiveness in predicting passenger satisfaction, alongside a deep learning model using Keras to classify whether a customer is satisfied or not, while also comparing the performance of the models.
+The effectiveness of machine learning models, including K-Nearest Neighbors (KNN) and Random Forest, is assessed in predicting passenger satisfaction.
+Additionally, a deep learning model using Keras is employed to classify whether a customer is satisfied or not, and the performance of these models is compared.

 ## Dataset